 For Faculty and Staff

-“If you require an accommodation to fully access this course, please contact the Office of Disability Services by email or by phone at (202) 662-4042.
-If you are unsure if you require an accommodation, or want to learn more about their services, you may contact the Office of Disability Services at the number above or by visiting the Disability Services website.”
+“If you require an accommodation to fully access this course, please email the Office of Disability Services (ODS).
+If you want to learn more about their services, email the Office of Disability Services or visit the ODS website.”

 Georgetown University’s Office of Institutional, Diversity, Equity, and Affirmative Action (IDEAA) is responsible for coordinating the University’s response to various accommodation requests in accordance with federal and District of Columbia laws, as well as University policies.
 IDEAA provides accommodation assistance to applicants for employment and current employees, including staff, AAPs, faculty, and student employees.
 Please read the Procedures for Employees on the IDEAA webpage for more information.